Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Extensions of GAIF

-This subsection focuses on extending our framework to settings with local dependence (as defined in Definition \ref{def:local_dep}).
-For a strategy that addresses a more general dependence structure via e-values, the reader may refer to Appendix \ref{app:exten-GAIF}.
+This subsection focuses on extending the GAIF and Adaptive GAIF framework to settings with local dependence (as defined in Definition \ref{def:local_dep}).
+This extension is useful in applications where nearby tests may be dependent, while long-range dependence is absent or weak.
+For a strategy that addresses more general dependence structures via e-values, the reader may refer to Appendix \ref{app:exten-GAIF}.